 This Christmas cornflake wreath cookies recipe is super easy.
 These little wreaths are basically Rice Krispies treats in wreath form, so it's a great recipe for kids to help make.

 You only need a few simple ingredients for this Christmas cornflake wreath cookies recipe.
 You should be able to get everything you need in your local grocery store or online.
+Full amounts are in the printable recipe card below.

 - Butter -- salted or unsalted butter